Olivia-dang/hackernews-ts-graphql/README.md

 - What is the role of Prisma Client in the GraphQL API?

   - It connects your GraphQL server to the database

-- What is the second argument that's passed into GraphQL resolvers used for? `resolve(parent, args, context)`
+  - Prisma Client exposes a CRUD API for the models in your schema for you to read and write in your database.
+These methods are auto-generated based on your model definitions in schema.prisma

+- `resolve(parent, args, context, info)`
-  - It carries the arguments for the incoming GraphQL operation
+  - `args` carries the arguments for the incoming GraphQL operation
+  - `context`lets resolvers communicate with each other (The context argument is a plain JavaScript object that every resolver in the resolver chain can read from and write to)

 -